maslima80/listingshow/HUB_PROGRESS.md

 **Status:** All managers built, all blocks wired up, Hub is LIVE and functional!

+**✅ Navigation System Complete:**
+- Properties list page created
+- All managers have back navigation
+- Mobile bottom nav on all pages
+- DashboardClientWrapper on all pages

 **Next Up:** Sprint 3 - Wizard & Templates (Optional Enhancement)

 **Completed Today:**